There's a new sense of excitement surrounding Royal Caribbean Cruises Ltd. (RCL) - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Dec 13 when Wilhelmsen Arne Alexander sold 13,600 shares for $58.19 per share.
 The transaction valued at 791,421 led to the insider holds 21,064,632 shares of the business.

 Wilhelmsen Arne Alexander sold 78,927 shares of RCL for $4,498,973 on Dec 12.
 The Director now owns 21,078,232 shares after completing the transaction at $57.00 per share.
 On Dec 08, another insider, Wilhelmsen Arne Alexander, who serves as the Director of the company, sold 9,762 shares for $58.00 each.
 As a result, the insider received 566,196 and left with 21,157,159 shares of the company.